 The only feature that stands out with Norton Secure VPN is an ad tracker.
 According to Norton, it’s a privacy feature that blocks targeted ads when you’re browsing the web.
 It’s activated by default when you connect to a server, but you can turn it off with a switch in the client.

 Auto-connection and auto-server selection are enabled by default, too.
 That, again, appears to be designed to help make the VPN experience seamless.
 Norton Secure VPN discourages interaction.

 Such a limited set of features puts Norton Secure VPN in the same league as KeepSolid VPN Lite, as our KeepSolid VPN Lite review shows.
 Like that provider, Norton Secure VPN excluded features for the sake of simplicity, providing a rather basic service overall.

 For VPN users who just want to protect themselves when they connect to their coffee shop’s WiFi, that’s fine.
-For power users or anyone else expecting typical VPN features, such as a killswitch, it’s going to be off-putting, especially when most services listed in our VPN reviews offer much more.
+For power users or anyone else expecting typical VPN features, such as a killswitch, it’s going to be off-putting, especially when most other services offer much more.

 To recap, Norton Secure VPN doesn’t offer advanced features beyond an ad tracking blocker.
 Services such as Windscribe (read our Windscribe review) offer ad blocking as standard, so it isn’t a stand-out feature.

 Norton Secure VPN is as basic as it gets.
 Our VPN library might be a good place to start looking if you need a service that offers more.
 If you’re running Windows, you can also take a look at our best VPN for Windows guide.